 Gabe finished his meal, bidding Mac a fond farewell before he left the diner.

 The seat was warm as Gabe climbed back into the truck and the metal of the seatbelt burned his fingers when he clicked it into place.
 He backed up, pulling onto the main road and heading off toward the lake, shifting his Stetson lower over his face to shade his eyes from the sun.

 Memories lined this path.
 They were painfully vivid in his mind, but he withstood, unable to miss a single one.

 Children played at the park where he and Dinah sometimes sat, musing about what it would be like to have some of their own.
 The opportunity had never seemed to present itself.
-At first, they had been too busy living to think about that and by the time Dinah had recovered, they decided that it was probably best to let that go.
-He would have liked to have kids, if he was honest with himself, but he never regretted giving it up.
+At first, they had been too busy living to think about that and by the time Dinah had recovered, they decided that it was probably best to let it go.
+He would have liked to have had kids, if he was honest with himself, but he never regretted giving it up.
 It was well worth the time he had spent with his wife.

 Gabe stopped and parked for a moment next to the trail leading up to his hunting cabin.
 It was a long hike, but they had gone as frequently as she could manage with her work and illness.
-No cars could make it past the dense line of the forest and it generally took a full day of hard travel to make it up there, but it was something they enjoyed doing together.
+Vehicles could not make it past the dense line of the forest and it generally took a full day of hard travel to make it up there, but it was something they enjoyed doing together.